PeterGriffinJin/PeterGriffinJin.github.io/README.md

 I am a 3rd-year Ph.D. student in Computer Science at University of Illinois Urbana-Champaign, fortunately advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).
 Before that, I was an undergraduate student in Electrical Engineering of Tsinghua University, fortunately advised by Prof. [Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
-During the past, I spent time at Amazon Search, Microsoft Research (both Redmond and Beijing), UCLA and Umich.
+During the past, I spent time at Google, Amazon Search, and Microsoft Research (both Redmond and Beijing).

 I receive the [**Apple PhD Fellowship**](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024) in 2024.
 For further information, please see my [CV](Bowen__CV.pdf) (last update: 2024.5.6).